 As successive leaders Barrichello, Schumacher and Hakkinen fumbled or fell to the side, Frentzen skillfully mastered the elements while Jordan's pitwall directed his course.

-At Monza, later in the season, Frentzen would win his second race with Jordan, a result that would contribute to the German driver's third-place finish in the F1 World Championship.
+At Monza, later in the season, Frentzen would win his second race with Jordan, a result that would contribute to the German driver's strong third-place finish in the F1 World Championship.

 ©TheCahierArchive